-Trump Says 'I'd Love To See A Shutdown' As Senators Race For A Budget Deal
+House Passes Funding Extension After Trump Says 'I'd Love To See A Shutdown'

-Senate leaders hope to clear the way for years of budget harmony this week with a long-term spending agreement amid fresh calls from President Trump to shut down the government over immigration.
+The House passed a bill Tuesday evening to avert a government shutdown on Thursday, as Senate leaders still hope to clear the way for years of budget harmony this week with a long-term spending agreement.

+But as Congress worked on keeping things running, President Trump made a fresh call to shut down the government over immigration.

-Trump made the comments during a round table briefing at the White House on threats from the MS-13.
-He appeared to endorse shutting down the government if Democrats do not agree to increases in military spending and funding for a border wall along the U.S. border with Mexico.
+Trump made the comments during a roundtable briefing at the White House on threats from the MS-13 criminal gang.
+He appeared to endorse shutting down the government if Democrats do not agree to increases in military spending and funding for a wall along the U.S. border with Mexico.

 "I'd love to see a shutdown if we don't get this taken care of," Trump said.
-"We need to strengthen or borders, not by a little bit but by a lot."
+"We need to strengthen our borders, not by a little bit but by a lot."

-Trump's aggressive approach contradicts a growing sense of optimism in the Senate over the fate of a bipartisan bipartisan budget agreement.
+The House bill, approved with mostly GOP votes, would fund the government until March 23, along with a full year of military funding.
+The Senate is likely to change the deal before passing it, requiring another House vote to prevent a shutdown later in the week.

-Senate leaders said Tuesday that they are nearing a deal on budget and spending plan and could release the measure in time to add it to a short-term spending bill that must be approved by the end of the day on Thursday.
+Senate leaders said Tuesday that they are nearing a deal on a budget and spending plan and could release the measure in time to add it to a short-term spending bill that must be approved by the end of the day on Thursday.

 Senate Majority Leader Mitch McConnell, R-Ky., met with Senate Minority Leader Chuck Schumer, D-N.Y., to discuss the negotiations.

-"I'm optimistic that very soon we'll be able to reach an agreement," McConnell told reporters following the meeting.
+"I'm optimistic that very soon we'll be able to reach an agreement," McConnell told reporters after the meeting.

 Schumer said the pair "are closer to an agreement than we have ever been."